f5devcentral/f5-agility-labs-adc/docs/class8/Module0/lab0b.rst

 * For Ubuntu-Client, you will use SSH and no password is needed
 * For Windows-Client, you will use RDP.
 An RDP file will save to your browser's download location.

-   User: labUser
+   | User: labUser
-   Password: lab.F5demo.com
+   | Password: lab.F5demo.com

-Option 2: Access from the Windows-Client. (not needed?)
+Option 2: Access from the Windows-Client (not needed?)
 -----------------------------------------
 Each component within the UDF deplyment has multiple connection methods from the **Access** dropdown.
 Here is an example of the Access options for BIGIP01